Bali Land Zoning Explained: 6 Key Areas to Watch

 No, foreigners can typically build in tourism and residential zones but not in protected zones like the green zone.

-Zoning information can sometimes be confusing or outdated.
-The safest way to verify it is to visit the BPS office or work with a reputable real estate agent who knows the latest zoning laws.
+The safest way to verify it is to visit Bali’s National Land Agency (BPN) to access the official zoning plan or work with a reputable local real estate agent.
 They can confirm zoning details and help you avoid any legal surprises.

-1. What Are the Options for Building in the Tourism Zone (Pink Zone)?
+3. What are the options for building in the Tourism Zone (Pink Zone)?

 You can build hotels, resorts, and rental villas in tourism zones.
 However, you’ll need the proper permits and must adhere to local building codes.

-1. Can the Zone of a property be changed?
+4. Can the zone of a property be changed?

 Changing a property’s zoning is rare and involves a lengthy process.
 It’s generally better to find land already zoned for your intended use rather than attempt to change it.

-If you’re ready to get started, check out our latest property listings in tourism or residential zones that promise high rental income, or contact us for a free consultation below.
+To keep things simple, start by browsing our latest listings in tourism or residential zones that promise high rental income.
+Or, just reach out for a free consultation by clicking the link below.
+We’re here to help!

 Want to start an investment property in Bali?